 Why are they so awesome?
 Superstitious thinking is that they are "The ONE".
 We can see this kind of thinking repeatedly in Hollywood movies: they may have been bitten by weird spiders and changed their DNA, they are more likely to be born with talents, or are the destiny of the prophecy.
 In short, their success is because they are different.

 The point of Outlier's book is that successful people are actually ordinary people, heroes created by the times.

 Book Review: Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers by Timothy Ferriss

 Tools of Titans is the work of Tim Ferriss, a famous American best-selling author.
 Some people call this book the Poor Charlie's Book of the 21st Century.
 This book is an interview.
 It records the interviews with elites from all walks of life since Tim started podcasting (selected a part).

 The book is divided into three major parts, namely Health, Wealth, and Wisdom.
 Each part focuses on interviews with major players in related fields.
 Sometimes Tim will cross-reference the content mentioned in other interviews.
 Other than that, the entire book does not have a complete structure.

 Each interview is connected with questions, recording the dialogue between the questioner and the interviewee.
 Questions are similar to what secrets do you have, what books do you like, and what advice do you have for young people?

 The disadvantage of this book is that personalized questions do not account for much, although the answers are very personalized.
-But Tim himself is also a very smart person (it can be said that he is a personal efficiency master, graduated from Preston, is an investor, writer, consultant of Facebook, Uber, and other companies.
+But Tim himself is also a very smart person (it can be said that he is a personal efficiency master, graduated from Preston, and is an investor, writer, and consultant for Facebook, Uber, and other companies.